oac-astronomy/var/README.md

 GOROOT=>

-If you want to deploy Golang over the Ubuntu o Kali Linux, please follow the next command.
+If you want to deploy Golang over the Ubuntu o Kali Linux, please follow the next commands.

 sudo apt-get install -y golang

 sudo nano ~/.bashrc

 export GOROOT=/usr/local/go

 export GOPATH=$HOME/go

 export PATH=$GOPATH/bin:$GOROOT/bin:$PATH

 source .bashrc

-At this point, you are able to run Go programs in your own environment.
+At this point, you are able to run go programs in your own environment.

+In addition, you can use git command on Linux.
+It is included by default.